 COOKIES POLICY

-Like many online platforms, Meduit and its analytics vendors use server logs and automated data collection tools, such as browser cookies, pixel tags, scripts and web beacons.
+Like many online platforms, Meduit and its vendors use server logs and automated data collection tools, such as browser cookies, pixel tags, scripts and web beacons.
 These tools are used for analytics purposes to enable Meduit to understand how users interact with the site(s) and Services.
-Meduit and its analytics vendors may tie the information gathered by these means to the identity of users.
+These tools may also be used to tailor digital advertisements that are based on your browsing behaviors and inferred interests.
+Meduit and its vendors may tie the information gathered by these means to the identity of users.

 Cookies are small text files placed on a computer or device while browsing the Internet.
 Cookies are used to collect, store and share bits of information about user activities.
 Meduit uses both session cookies and persistent cookies.

 Session cookies are used to identify a particular visit to Meduit’s site(s) and collect information about your interaction with the site(s).
 These cookies expire after a short time or when the user closes their web browser after using the site(s).
 Meduit uses these cookies to identify a user during a single browsing session, such as when you log into the site(s).
-This helps Meduit improve the site(s) and Services as well as improve the users’ browsing experience.
+This helps Meduit improve the site(s) and Services, improve the users’ browsing experience, and to personalize the site(s) and Services.

 A persistent cookie will remain on a user’s device for a set period of time specified in the cookie.
 Meduit uses these cookies to identify and recognize a specific user over a longer period of time.
 They allow Meduit to: